Fact Sheet: Introduction to Trademarks

 International Trademark Rights

-Like other intellectual property rights, trademark rights are, as a whole, considered to be distinct in each country or jurisdiction in which they are obtained.
-Each country/jurisdiction is entitled to recognize and protect trademark rights in a manner that fulfills its policy goals.
-Although the term “international trademark rights” refers to a set of trademark rights across a number of countries/jurisdictions, the existence and enforceability of these rights are unique to each country/ or jurisdiction and, generally, not interdependent.
+Like other intellectual property rights, trademark rights are, as a whole, considered to be distinct in each country or jurisdiction (hereinafter “jurisdiction”) in which they are obtained.
+Each jurisdiction is entitled to recognize and protect trademark rights in a manner that fulfills its policy goals.
+Although the term “international trademark rights” refers to a set of trademark rights across a number of jurisdictions, the existence and enforceability of these rights are unique to each jurisdiction and, generally, not interdependent.

-Notwithstanding differences in recognizing and enforcing trademark rights, many countries and jurisdictions have agreed upon common procedures or protocols for filing trademark applications.
+Notwithstanding differences in recognizing and enforcing trademark rights, many jurisdictions have agreed upon common procedures or protocols for filing trademark applications.
 These options are discussed below.

 1. In which countries should I register my mark?

-You should consider registering your mark in any countries or jurisdictions where you offer your products or services under that mark, as well as in those countries/jurisdictions where you intend to use the mark for your products or services in the future.
-Use of a mark is not a prerequisite for filing an application in most countries and jurisdictions; however, some do have use requirements.
+You should consider registering your mark in any countries or jurisdictions where you offer your products or services under that mark, as well as in those jurisdictions where you intend to use the mark for your products or services in the future, and/or in which you have an office or manufacturing facility.
+Some trademark owners also register their marks in jurisdictions that are known to have problems with intellectual property counterfeiting.
+Use of a mark is not a prerequisite for filing an application in most jurisdictions; however, some do have use requirements.
 Consult local counsel for more information.

 2. Can an applicant secure a trademark registration covering more than one country?